When ADHD Meds Wear Off: Strategies for Better Management

 Are there non-medical strategies for managing ADHD medication rebound?

-When should I consider alternative medications or talk to my healthcare provider?
+When should I consider alternative medications?

 Contact Information for Haven Health and Wellness